SebastianStuehler/dsss_homework_2/README.md

 # dsss_homework_2
-This repository contains the files of the 2nd DSSS homework.
+This repository contains all files necessary for the 2nd DSSS homework.